dobots/website/_posts/2012-11-11-particle-filter-for-tracking.md

 it.

 There is not much time spend on this implementation.
-It is only meant as an excercise to get familiar with particle filtering techniques.
+It is only meant as an exercise to get familiar with particle filtering techniques.
 There are approximate and generalised forms of belief propagation on networks of robots that require such expertise.
 Subsequently this can be used for either simultaneous localisation and mapping, tracking, or certain common visual